 Like many Mexican traditions, this ceremony is a combination of ancient Aztec and Catholic traditions.
 The Aztecs celebrated the birthday of the Aztec god of war with a clay pot on a decorated pole filled with tiny treasures and the treasures falling out symbolized an offering to the god.
 The Catholic church cleverly adapted this ceremony to fit Christian traditions.

 Mexican Christmas is celebrated on December 24, usually with a large dinner at midnight and stores close early on December 24.
 December 25 is not a holiday and many restaurants are open and happy to serve Lakeside expats who want a traditional Christmas dinner in the afternoon or evening of December 25.

 Let’s Wrap This Up

-Happy Holidays to all of our friends from Focus on Mexico and we look forward to seeing you in 2019!
-Whether north of the border or Lakeside we wish you the peace of season and renewed joy for the coming year.
+Happy Holidays to all of our friends from Focus on Mexico and we look forward to seeing you in 2020!
+Whether north of the border or Lakeside we wish you the peace of the season and renewed joy for the coming year.

 By Bette Brazel, Focus on Mexico Content Manager

 Focus On Mexico offers 6-Day Educational Programs to Ajijic and Lake Chapala, Mexico.
 Join us and learn why thousands of Americans and Canadians chose to retire in Lake Chapala.
 Our programs offer the perfect balance; a wonderful vacation and an insightful, educational experience.
 Our expert speakers cover all topics: Health Care, Real Estate, Legal System, Safety, Immigration, Assisted Living/Care Options, Bringing Pets, Cost of Living, US Taxes for Americans, Non-Residency for Canadians, Living on the Lakeside, Investing in Mexico, Mexican Economy and much more…